Sedbergh School: Rong Qiao Sedbergh School

-Opened in 2018, Sedburgh's international school, Rong Qiao Sedbergh School is located in Fuzhou, Fujian Province, China.
+Opened in 2018, Sedbergh's international school, Rong Qiao Sedbergh School is located in Fuzhou, Fujian Province, China.
 It is a partnership between Sedbergh School and the Rong Qiao Group.
 Offering education for children from the ages of 3 to 18, its ethos draws on both English and Chinese teaching practice.
 10% of students are international students, and 90% are Chinese nationals.

 House system

 Like most traditional public schools, the house system is incorporated with the boarding programme and most pupils are boarders.
 Most pupils at Sedbergh live in a boarding house, of which there are nine (six for boys, three for girls) chosen when applying to the school.
-It is here that he or she both sleeps and takes their daily meals.
+It is here that he or she and takes their daily meals.
 Day pupils are fully integrated into the programme and participate in activities.
 Houses compete amongst one another in school competitions such as debating, academic challenge (a University Challenge-style quiz) and 'House Unison' (a traditional singing competition), and in particular in sporting competitions, for example the seriously contested Senior Seniors (Inter-House rugby) and the Wilson Run.
 Houses are named mostly after illustrious Old Sedberghians or Headmasters.

-Each house also has a set of house colours, which adorns the blazers of boys and girls in fifth form and below as well as on various house sports clothing.
-Pupils who throughout their school career demonstrate great service to their house are awarded their house colours by their Housemaster/ mistress.
-Sedberghians take immense pride in being awarded house colours which take the form of a scarf and a tie in the colours of their house.

-The boarding houses also each have their own house magazine, named after the emblem of the house (for example, the magazine of Hart House is called The Jay), written and edited by the pupils within the house.

-Sedbergh Junior School, now Casterton, Sedbergh Preparatory School, located in Casterton, near Kirkby Lonsdale, also has Cressbrook House for boarding boys and Beale for boarding girls.
+Sedbergh Junior School, now Casterton, Sedbergh Preparatory School, in Casterton, near Kirkby Lonsdale, also has Cressbrook House for boarding boys and Beale for boarding girls.